Research

 The cons include less flexibility because of budget limitations.
 Scrum can not be fully implemented.

-Time and material is a flexible engagement model where you pay only for the time developers spent doing necessary tasks.
+Time and material is a flexible engagement model where you pay only for the time developers spend doing necessary tasks.
 You don’t have to set strict deadlines and requirements.
-Before start, the client shares the main idea of the product and which features should be implemented.
+Before starting, the client shares the main idea of the product and which features should be implemented.
 Then it’s split into user stories and estimated.

 If you run out of the budget, you can stop the development and get a ready product on the stage as it is.
 Speaking about management, you should be ready to be involved in iterations and take part in the whole process constantly.
 The flexibility of this model allows the team to use Agile practices such as Scrum, Kanban, etc.